christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

  - Operating systems and versions
  - For web applications, which browsers and what versions are supported.

-All deployment configuration settings are to be documented in the Application Configuration Guide and the Application Configuration Guide must be made available to application hosting providers and application/system administrators.
+All deployment configuration settings are to be documented in the Application Configuration Guide, and the Application Configuration Guide must be made available to application hosting providers and application/system administrators.

 <a name="coding_standard"/>

 #### Coding Standard
  - *Structure:* Must be a template based on team standards and must exist.
  - *Format:* Highest priority is to use automated mechanism for conformance.
-Alternate is Markdown in a central repository using pandoc to transform the content, else utilize MS Word.
+Alternate is Markdown in a central repository using pandoc to transform the content, and else utilize MS Word.
  - *Methods of work implementation:*  Technical lead is responsible and maintains, however all team members have a voice.
  - *Project Artifact Location:* Central location, either configuration files or Markdown document, in a repository regardless.
  - *Periodicity of Update:* Reviewed & updated post Sprint Retrospective, team discussion.